alizat/my_r_project_template/README.md

 │
 ├── rubbish             <- stuff you'll probably never need but wanna keep anyway.
 │
-├── shareables          <- files that were shared between us and the client.
+├── shareables          <- files that were shared between us and the client, or internally.
 │   ├── from_client     <- files shared from client to us.
 │   ├── from_us         <- files shared from us to client.
 │   └── internal        <- files shared internally.